 The benefits of regeneration to the Silchester and North Kensington communities.
 Designing out crime and antisocial behaviour

 The Silchester area and the wider North Kensington area have been and continue to be a target for gangs and criminals.
 Everyday in our streets some sort of crime, delinquency or antisocial behaviour takes place.
 Regeneration has been proven effective in breaking away gangs and organised crimes who are usually part of a local support network.
 It is important that we embrace the regeneration projects from the Royal Borough of Kensington and Chelsea so we can finally look forward to a safer neighbourhood.
 It is also likely to create jobs with new retail units and much needed housing.

-We do not know, at this stage, if any of the individuals involved with the petition or Facebook page are linked to Cllr Feilding Mellen, RBKC Council or are acting in the interests of property developers.
+We do not know, at this stage, if any of the individuals involved with this petition or Facebook page are linked to Cllr Feilding Mellen or RBKC Council, or are acting in the interests of property developers.
 What we do know is that these individuals are not interested in seeking meaningful solutions to any of the social issues faced by our community.
-The Grenfell Action Group believe that the supporters and agents of social cleansing are getting active and we intend to expose whoever is behind the simplistic and ignorant mantra that knocking down our homes will bring any positive benefits to existing tenants or to the wider community.
+The Grenfell Action Group believe that the supporters and agents of social cleansing are active and we intend to expose whoever is behind the simplistic and ignorant mantra that knocking down our homes will bring any positive benefits to existing tenants or to the wider community.